joshuaboniface/rpibmc/README.md

 # rpibmc
 A BMC (LOM) created with a Raspberry Pi.

 Allows one to build a Raspberry Pi-based BMC unit for an IPMI-less server.
+The Raspbian system must include the package `screen` and (via `pip) the Python libraries `python-daemon` and `raspberry-gpio-python` (installed by default).

 There are three main files: